Amos47/2400/Chapter 3.md

 A useful tool to understand the context of this choice is the Outsourcing Decision Matrix.
 This is a strategy tool, useful in a wide variety of situations but not necessarily in the B-or-B software systems arena.
 We'll use the tool to give us an appreciation for the decision process in B-or-B.

 The Mindtools website (see the Interested? link below) poses a series of questions much like these: "Which activities should we outsource, and which tasks should we do in-house?
-For instance, imagine that you are in the health care industry, let's say you are the administrator of a small, rural primary-care hospital.
+For instance, imagine that you are in the health care industry and let's say you are the administrator of a small, rural primary-care hospital.
 Should you outsource your cleaning staff, or hire in-house cleaners?
 Would the decision be the same for a furniture manufacturer in a large, urban setting?
-If you worked for an airline, would you outsource your in-flight meal preparation, or would you hire cooks directly?
+If you worked for an airline, would you outsource your in-flight meal preparation, or would you hire cooks directly and maintain kitchens?
 What if you managed a luxury hotel?"
-As I write this chapter, I have just returned from my local Ikea store.
+As I write this chapter, I have just returned from my local *Ikea* store (unpaid plug).
 My wife and I made a stop in the cafeteria (shopping at Ikea makes for hungry work) and I found myself wondering if the cooks and serving personnel providing the meals were Ikea employees or outsiders occupying Ikea-owned space and using their own or Ikea's kitchen tools to provide service under contract to Ikea.
 You get the idea.

 So do you do it yourself or get others to do for you?
 This is a good question indeed.
 [Interested?](http://www.mindtools.com/pages/article/newSTR_45.htm)